Dubuque Arboretum and Botanical Gardens

-Arboretum and botanical gardens in Dubuque, Iowa, U.S.
+Arboretum and botanical gardens in Iowa, U.S.

 The Dubuque Arboretum and Botanical Gardens, or Marshall Park, is a 56 acre arboretum and botanical gardens established in 1980.
 The park's address is 3800 Arboretum Drive, Dubuque, Iowa.
 It is open, without charge, daily from dawn to dusk throughout the year.

 Among the attractions are Japanese and English gardens, various flower gardens and trees, a veterans memorial and a visitor center.

 History

 The body of a woman was found in the park in February 2021.
 Her ex-boyfriend was found guilty of the murder.

 In 2025, the Arboretum unveiled a 30-year master plan, including plans for a 3,500-seat amphitheater and a canopy walkway.